bitagoras/xtype/README.md

 **Explanation:**

-This meta information gives the number of bytes of an element.
+This meta feature tells the number of bytes of an element.
 The size also includes the metainfo itself, as well as white-spaces after the metainfo.
-The size information helps to browse more quickly through the file structure in order to access a certain sub-element in large files.
+The size information helps to browse more quickly through the file structure in order to access a certain sub-element in large files, without parsing all previous elements.

 **Example:**